unb-mds/2024-1-Squad08/docs/postmortem/postmortem.md

 **1. Why was there no urgency?** - The schedules were constantly changing, which made it hard to predict when
     exactly the squad was supposed to lock in or relax.

-**2. Why was there no organization?** - When the strike raged on for two months, enough time passed without work most members lost edge on the technology and had to spend time relearning in order to implement, which led to frustration and the eventual loss of another member due to sluggish progress and no hope of successfully delivering the product.
+**2. Why was there no organization?** - When the strike raged on for two months, enough time had passed without work that most members lost edge on the technology and were forced to spend time relearning in order to implement, which led to frustration and the eventual loss of another member due to sluggish progress and no hope of successfully delivering the product.

 **3. Why was there no workforce?** - Already one of the smaller squads, the loss of the first engineer forced others to learn HTML and CSS